SamarPanchal/LocalDataStoragePython-0.1/README.md

 ***
 there are four methods in this package:

-1) **save_data:** It creates a new file, but it cannot upload the data inside that file and throws an error when the file already exists.
+1) **save_data:** It creates a new file but cannot upload the data inside that file and throws an error when the file already exists.
 There is a single attribute for this method `filename`.

-2) **load_data:** It opens a pre-made file and if the file doesn't exist, it throws an error and if everything is fine it returns the data written in that file.
+2) **load_data:** It opens a pre-made file; if the file doesn't exist, it throws an error and returns the data written in that file if everything is fine.
 There is a single attribute for this method `filename`.

 3) **update_data:** It opens a pre-made file and updates the text in that file and if the file doesn't exist, it throws an error.
-There are two attributes for this method `filename` and `value`.
+There are two attributes for this method: `filename` and `value`.

 4) **delete_data:** It opens a pre-made file and deletes it and if the file doesn't exist, it throws an error.
 There is a single attribute for this method `filename`.

 ## More Examples
 ***
-there is another example in front of you which shows the working of whole package:
+there is another example in front of you that shows the workings of the whole package:
 ``` python
 import LocalDataStoragePython as m